open-keychain/open-keychain/README.md

 #### Add new library
 * You can add the library as a Maven dependency or as a git submodule (if patches are required) in the "extern" folder.
 * You can get all transitive dependencies with ``./gradlew -q dependencies OpenKeychain:dependencies``
-* If added as a git submodule, change the ``compileSdkVersion`` and ``buildToolsVersion`` in build.gradle to use the variables from the root project:
+* If added as a git submodule, change the ``compileSdkVersion`` in build.gradle to use the variables from the root project:
 ```
 android {
     compileSdkVersion rootProject.ext.compileSdkVersion
-    buildToolsVersion rootProject.ext.buildToolsVersion
 }
 ```
 * You can check for wrong ``compileSdkVersion`` by ``find -name build.gradle | xargs grep compileSdkVersion``